agentggg/DayTrade-ICT/TradingPlan/Lesson1.md

 | 🔺 **High / Rising Rates** | **Hawkish** | USD ↑ | Stocks ↓ | Gold ↓ | Shorting rallies; momentum fades |
 | 🔻 **Low / Falling Rates** | **Dovish** | USD ↓ | Stocks ↑ | Gold ↑ | Buy-the-dip sentiment; smoother trends |

+## Core Principle for Long-Term Analysis
-- core principle for long-term analysis the currency market tredns on long term based on interset rates
+The currency market trends on long-term based on interset rates

-if the country sees lowering interst rates, the currency is lwoer, vice-versa
+If the country sees lowering interst rates, the ccurrency is lower.
+If the country sees higher intrest rates the currency is higher.

-seasonal tendencies:
+- When the **USD** value goes up, **GOLD** value goes down.
+Vice-Versa

+## Sasonal Tendencies:
-ICT trades British Pound
+_disclaimer: ICT trades **British Pound**_

-Look seasonal tendecnies
+Look for Seasonal Tendecnies:

+### Example:
+**Brithsh Pound** tends to make major LOWS in the following months
+- Feb
+- March
+- June
+- September
+- October
+- December

+**Brithsh Pound** also tends to make major HIGHS in the following months
+- April
+- May

-Example brithsh pound to make major lows in Feb- March, June, September - October and December and highs in April - May, als seen in stocks seasonalitly gives you an idea on when or how to trade because if the last past 10 years shows a specific month to always be a sell, then I would be cautious on going for a buy throughout that time
+**Seasonalitly:** Gives you an idea on when or how to trade because if the previous 10 years shows a specific month to always be bearish, then it is recommended to be cautious on going for a long throughout that time

-to find seasonaility chart do this
+To find the seasonaility chart do this
-Trading View App > Markets > Search for assest (under the search tree, not the popups.
-Find the specific one) > Seasonals
+`Trading View App > Markets > Search for assest (under the search tree, not the popups.
+Find the specific one) > Seasonals`

-Gold is under metal
+_Gold is under metal_

-Look up Larry Williams course
+ [^1]: Look up Larry Williams course

 COT & Commercial Trend
 Look at HTF and analyze what are the SM is doing bullish and bearish, and match that, don't go against the grain.
 If the daily/weekly is bullish, try to trade towards that trend.
 HTF